midpoint-labs/sample-projects/README.md

-# sample-projects
+# Midpoint Sample Projects
-Sample projects showing usage of Midpoint.
-For more information see docs.midpointapi.com
+This project contains sample contracts and midpoints.
+For information on how to run see docs.midpointapi.com

+To contribute contact us on Discord: https://discord.gg/rEkrNw6aSA